"We Studied Our Way Out of the Seventh-day Adventist Church"

 Conclusion

 Not once in the New Testament is Sunday ever referred to as the Mark of the Beast.
 Jesus and His Apostles emphasized that true Christianity is a matter of the heart.
-It is internal development of the character of Christ, not the externalized obedience to Old Testament laws or rituals that makes a person righteous.
-Christianity emphasized faith, hope, love, and self-control, not the ritualistic observance of days or dietary restrictions.
+What marks a person as righteous is the internal development of the character of Christ in that person's heart, not legalism.
+Christianity emphasized faith, hope, love, mercy, self-control, and internal piety.

 National Sunday Law Details the origin of the SDA National Sunday Law and why it will never happen.
 By Brother Anderson.